Technical and Further Education (TAFE)

-VET courses are also offered by private RTOs (typically known as private colleges), but many students choose to study VET courses through TAFE institutes because of the additional security they provide as government-funded education providers.
-Some Australian universities also have TAFE sectors and offer VET courses in addition to higher education courses.
+VET courses are also offered by private Registered Training Organisations (RTOs), typically known as private colleges, but many students choose to study VET courses through TAFE institutes because of the additional security they provide as government-owned education providers.
+Some Australian universities also operate a TAFE division and offer VET courses in addition to higher education courses.

-International students commonly choose to enrol in TAFE courses in Australia to:
+International students enrol in Australian TAFE institutes to:

-- improve their chances of being accepted into university study
+- improve their chances of being accepted into higher education courses

 - gain practical, work-based skills to improve their employment prospects

 - take advantage of the wide variety of courses on offer